Davaff/OpenNotebooks/Marketing Resources/MARKETING_RESOURCES.md

 When contributing keep in mind that the folders ar interdependent as follows:
 **_screenshots_ -> _psds_ -> _pngs_**.\
 This means that a change in the _screenshots_ directory **must** be reflected by a change in the _psds_ and _pngs_ directory because the screenshot was used in the _.psd_ file which was used to create the final _.png_ file. \
-When contributing for a new app icon keep in mind all required sizes needed for app store publishing and provide a _.json_ file to map the files to the correct size.